 The processDFSTree function is a recursive function that takes three inputs: the graph, the visited list, and a stack.
 After that, the function is mainly doing DFS, but it also marks the found vertices as IN_STACK when they’re first found.

 And after processing the vertex, we mark it as DONE.
 In case we find a vertex that is IN_STACK, we’ve found a back edge, which indicates that we’ve found a cycle (or cycles).

 So, we can print the cycle or mark the back edge:

 Finally, let’s write the function that prints the cycle:

 The printing function mainly needs the stack and the vertex that was found with the back edge.
 Then, the function pops the elements from the stack and prints them, then pushes them back, using a temporary stack.

-As for the space-complexity, we need to allocate space for marking the vertices and for the stack, so it’ll be in the order of .
+The version of the algorithm mainly represented by DFS, and the time complexity would be .
+We need to allocate space for marking the vertices and the stack so that the space complexity will be in the order of

 In this tutorial, we covered one of the algorithms to detect cycles in directed graphs.
 At first, we discussed one of the important applications for this algorithm.
 Then, we explained the idea and showed the general algorithm idea using examples, flow-charts, and pseudocode.